-This formula contains herbs such as He Huan Pi (Albizia Bark) and Mu Dan Pi (Cortex Moutan) that regulate the balance between estrogen and progesterone, helps to offset the effects of stress on hormonal transitions and relieves inflammation.
+This formula contains herbs such as He Huan Pi (Silk Tree Bark) and Mu Dan Pi (Tree Peony Root Bark) that regulate the balance between estrogen and progesterone, helps to offset the effects of stress on hormonal transitions and relieves inflammation.

-This formula contains herbs such as Chen Pi (Citrus Peel) and Ze Xie (Water Plantain) which support digestion and fluid metabolism alongside herbs that boost energy, regulate androgens, and address insulin resistance.
+This formula contains herbs such as Chen Pi (Tangerine Rind) and Ze Xie (Asian Water Plantain Rhizome) which support digestion and fluid metabolism alongside herbs that boost energy, regulate androgens, and address insulin resistance.